AbhishekMankame/CPP_tutorial/Learning/two pointers and sliding window/two_pointers.md

     }
 } </pre>
 Two pointers are doing a delicate "let's move the good stuff forward, gently push the trash (zeros) back" operation. 🧹🧼

+### Real Life Analogy:
+Imagine you're looking for the right Netflix show with a friend.
+You both scroll from opposite ends of the list - if neither of you agrees, you move closer.
+When you both land on "Breaking Bad" - boom, match found. 🍿📺

+### ☠️ Mistake to Avoid:
+🚫 Using it when the array isn't sorted (for sum-related problems) 🚫 Forgetting to update both pointers correctly
+🚫 Getting stuck in an infinite loop (classic rookie move 👶)